MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 7. In the **Add Services** dialog box, select **Users or Computers**.
 8. In the **Select Users or Computers** dialogue box, specify the account according to different scenarios:

-    - Scenario 1: The SDK runs under a LocalSystem account
+    - Scenario 1: The SDK service runs under a LocalSystem account

          Select the computer account of the SCOM management server (SCOMMS) and select **OK**.
-    - Scenario 2: The SDK runs under a domain account (SDKSvc)
+    - Scenario 2: The SDK service runs under a domain account (SDKSvc)

          Select the domain account that the SDK service runs under and select **OK**.